PointCloudLibrary/pcl/doc/tutorials/content/benchmark.rst

  * **densely** - at every point/vertex in the input data;
  * at certain **interest points** (i.e., keypoints).

+The detected keypoint might also contain some meta-information required by some descriptors, like scale or orientation.

 3. Descriptors
 ^^^^^^^^^^^^^^